sap-commerce-tools/sanecleanup/README.md

 ORDER BY
   "total" DESC

+-- orphaned SavedValueEntry
--- orphaned SavedValueEntry - there shouldn't be any SELECT
+-- (there shouldn't be any)
+SELECT
   COUNT({e:pk}) AS "total",
   MIN({e:modifiedtime}) AS "oldest",